 Universal Orlando's Mardi Gras celebration is legendary.
-Running annually since 1995, this spring event has grown from a simple weekend party into a multi-month extravaganza featuring parades, international cuisine, live concerts from A-list artists, and more beads than you can carry.
+Running since 1995, this spring event now features parades, international cuisine and live concerts on select nights.
 With Universal expanding its brand to Bedford, the question of whether Mardi Gras will cross the Atlantic is one of the most exciting topics for UK theme park fans.

 What began as a modest nod to New Orleans' famous carnival has evolved into one of the most attended seasonal events at any theme park worldwide.
-Universal Orlando's Mardi Gras now runs from early February through late April, featuring elaborate parade floats with real-time bead throwing, dozens of food booths representing international cuisines, and a concert series that has hosted artists including Marshmello, Khalid, Diana Ross, and Kool & the Gang.
+Universal Orlando's Mardi Gras now runs on select dates in spring, featuring elaborate parade floats with real-time bead throwing, dozens of food booths representing international cuisines, and a concert series that has hosted artists including Marshmello, Khalid, Diana Ross, and Kool & the Gang.

 The event's genius lies in its accessibility — Mardi Gras is included with standard park admission, making it feel like a bonus experience rather than an upsell.
 The parade, which winds through the streets of the park accompanied by dancers, stilt walkers, and a pounding soundtrack, is genuinely world-class and draws guests who might not otherwise visit during the spring shoulder season.